 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle that can disrupt your daily life.
-They can result in water damage, bad smells, and even health hazards.
-If they’re not treated promptly, blocked drains can cause severe problems for the plumbing system, leading to costly repairs or replacements.
+Blocked drains are an inconvenience that could cause disruption to your daily life.
+They can result in flooding, bad smells and even health risks.
+If not dealt with promptly blocked drains may cause grave problems to your plumbing system, resulting in costly fixes or replacings.

 Key Takeaways

-- The fat, oil and grease build-up can clog the pipes’ walls causing blockages.
-Do not pour grease down the drain, or use hot water and soap to wash dishes.
+- Grease, oil and fat buildup can accumulate on the walls of pipes causing blockages.
+Do not pour grease down the drain.
+Alternatively, make use of hot water and soap when washing dishes.

-- The roots of trees naturally expand into the soil to search for nutrients which may cause significant damage, and also block the pipes completely and cause flooding.
-It is important to regularly keep trees in the vicinity of drainage systems by pruning them.
+- The roots of trees naturally expand into the soil to search for nutrients which may cause significant damage, and also block the pipes completely leading to flooding; regularly maintain trees near drainage systems by pruning them.

-- Disposing of non-biodegradable materials like wet wipes, sanitary towels and so on. can create unpleasant smells emanating around toilets/bin areas; make sure to use toilet paper to flush down toilet.
+- The flushing of non-biodegradable products like wet wipes, sanitary towels and so on. could cause unpleasant odors emanating from toilets or bins. be sure to flush toilet paper down the drain.

 - Hair

-In this post, we’ll look at five common reasons for blocked drains and how you can keep them from happening.
+In this article, we’ll look at five common causes of blocked drains and the best way to prevent them from happening.

-As time passes, tree roots naturally extend into the ground seeking nutrients.
-This leads to them expanding towards underground pipes.
-Once they are inside the pipes, trees roots can cause a lot of damage and can completely block them leading to flooding.
-It’s important therefore if you have trees nearby that you regularly maintain their growth around drainage systems, by trimming them regularly.
+In time, the tree roots naturally extend their roots into the earth seeking nutrients.
+This means that they grow toward underground pipes.
+Once they’re inside, the tree roots can cause substantial damage and can completely block them, causing flooding.
+Therefore, it is essential that if have trees in the vicinity that you maintain their growth around drainage systems by pruning them on a regular basis.

-It’s easy enough to believe that flushing biodegradable products such as the wet wipes, sanitary towel and so on. aren’t likely to cause major issues in the long run however, if too many of these items are put down toilets they will resultantly build up, pushing other items aside and blocking pipes – this can cause a bad smell to be released around the toilets and bins too!
-Make sure to remember what should be flushed, and what shouldn’t (i. the only toilet paper should be flushed).
+It’s easy enough to believe that flushing biodegradable products such as the wet wipes, sanitary towel etc. shouldn’t cause a lot of problems in the long term, but when too many of these items go down toilets they will resultantly build up, pushing other items aside and in the way of pipes.
+This could create unpleasant smells around toilets/bin areas too!
+Always be aware of what should be flushed and what shouldn’t (i. it is only toilet papers should be flushed away).

 Cause 4 Hair